backdrop-contrib/captcha/README.txt

 To Install:
 Enable the module, and then go to admin/settings/captcha to enable captchas for various actions.
+Then go to admin/access control to enable the access to the captcha (access captchas) for roles.

 Notes:
 - Uses GD to draw stuff, emits in PNG